organix/uFork/docs/sponsor.md

 transitively enforces quotas.
 Then the creating Actor/Event can designate this new Sponsor explicity when creating a new Event.

 Quota exhaustion is a [Recoverable Error](errors.md).
+If the Sponsor is reactivated, suspended Events are retried.
+Technically, Actors are not suspended, only Events.
+The Actor remains available
+to process Events with active Sponsors.

 ## Sponsor Instructions